DataDog/documentation/content/en/getting_started/observability_pipelines/_index.md

 [2]: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#load-balancer-attributes
 {{% /tab %}}
 {{% tab "Azure AKS" %}}
-No special requirements are needed for Azure AKS.
+No specific requirements are needed for Azure AKS.
 {{% /tab %}}
 {{% tab "Google GKE" %}}
 Global Access is enabled by default since that is likely required for use in a shared tools cluster.